ustas-eth/daily-glider/articles/setup-and-style/README.md

 ## Functions

 Sometimes, when a glide becomes too bloaty, I break it into functions to abstract a little.
 There's a big downside right now, unfortunately.
 The profiler only works on the main `query()` function, though it'll still show you the overall performance of an inner function in the place where you call it.
-The next lesson will probably be about the profiler.

 ```python
 from glider import *